Karelsulcia muelleri: "Candidatus Karelsulcia" and the Flavobacteria

 The tree below demonstrates the position of "Ca. K. muelleri" with respect to some other members of the class Flavobacteriia.
 The tree was constructed by comparing the peptide sequences of ten different types of proteins.
 The proteins used were the DNA polymerase III beta-subunit, initiation factor IF-2, leucyl-tRNA synthetase, the phenylalanine—tRNA ligase beta-subunit, VARS, elongation factor Tu, the RNA polymerase beta-subunit, and the ribosomal proteins L2, S5, and S11.
 Where "Ca. K. muelleri" is found occupying the body of Auchenorrhyncha hosts, the other members of Flavobacteriia are found residing in freshwater bodies and soils.
 The inference for the long, isolated stretch of the "Ca. K. muelleri" branch is that there has been a high frequency of base-pair substitution which has led to noticeable genetic differences between "Ca. K. muelleri" and most other Flavobacteriia.

-Phylogeny using 120 bacterial markers from known genomes (see GTDB) place the bacterium under family Blattabacteriaceae.
+Phylogeny using 120 bacterial markers from known genomes (see GTDB) places the bacterium under family Blattabacteriaceae.
 Using 11 full genomes of acceptable quality, the database is able to define two species-level groups.